-I dreamed of living in NYC ever since I was little.
-When I was in high school I used to study the maps and neighborhoods of New York so I would know my way around when I visited.
-I knew all the names of the neighborhoods, the major streets and the best things to do by the time I was 14.
+I dreamed of living in New York City ever since I was little.
+When I was in high school I used to study the maps and neighborhoods of NYC so I would know my way around when I visited.
+I knew all the names of the neighborhoods, the major streets, and the best things to do by the time I was 14.
 A few years later I made my dream a reality by moving there for college, and got to know the city as a true resident.

 New York will always have a special place in my heart which is why I love writing about it and sharing my best recommendations.
 Check out my ideas for the best things to do in New York City for first-time visitors!